Unit 2 - Practice Quiz

 absolute grounds for refusal Hard

-B. The shape consists exclusively of the shape of goods which is necessary to obtain a technical result.
+A. The shape consists exclusively of the shape which results from the nature of the goods themselves.

-C. The shape is contrary to public policy or to accepted principles of morality.
+B. The shape is contrary to public policy or to accepted principles of morality.

 42 Brand 'A' holds a well-known trademark "CELESTIA" for luxury cars.
 Brand 'B' applies to register "CELESTIAL" for premium jet charter services.
 Brand 'A' opposes the application.
 Assuming 'A' can prove their mark is well-known, which legal principle is most critical for their success in opposing 'B's application, even though the goods/services are not identical?